ALRW/personal-blog/README.md

 }
 ```

-## Adding your MailChimp details for the subscribe component
+## Adding your MailChimp details for the Subscribe component

 In order to correctly configure the mailchimp subscription component you will
 need to add the following to the components `data` object: